HOME SEARCH ALL TOPICS

 Upstairs, each house had two dormitories sleeping six, with iron bedsteads.
 There was also a bedroom for the housemother who had her own bathroom and toilet, which was not to be used by us children.
 There was also a sickroom and a store-room where the clothing was kept.

-Downstairs were a kitchen, a dining-room, a bathroom for the children, a 'playroom'-cum-sitting-room, and a boot-room, where coats, shoes and wellingtons were kept.
+Downstairs were a kitchen, a dining-room, a bathroom for us children, a 'playroom'-cum-sitting-room, and a boot-room, where coats, shoes and wellingtons were kept.
 There were two adjoining toilets.
+There were four wash basins but only one bath, so everyone was allocated a bath night.

 sources webmaster contact